The managed clipping playbook 2026, 6 blocks anchored on CPQV

 The 13-day cohort proof: n=3,085 clips, 1.19M qualified views, 27 paying subs at $50 per month = $1,290 MRR against a $90 production cost basis.
 The cohort is small enough to be reproducible by any operator, large enough to control for source-week variation.
 The 38% gate-pass rate is the binding constraint, not the headline; the 62% that failed the gate is what the audit ledger is for.
 Without the audit ledger, the 62% becomes a cost; with the audit ledger, the 62% becomes the optimization surface that the next source-week's cuts attack directly.

 For founders deciding between DIY, marketplace, retainer, and managed: the decision is a 3-axis framework (source volume, attribution requirement, operator time available).
 DIY works below one source per week with 6 to 8 weekly hours and no attribution requirement.
 Managed works above two sources per week or with enterprise attribution requirements.
 Retainer is the inflection-band middle.
-Marketplace is the cheapest headline cost and the most expensive all-in CPQV; the marketplace lane is structurally not a fit for any operator with brand-safety or attribution requirements.
+Marketplace is the most affordable headline cost and the most expensive all-in CPQV; the marketplace lane is structurally not a fit for any operator with brand-safety or attribution requirements.

 The next 24 months are the highest-leverage window to lock CPQV-priced clipping contracts before competitors close the gap.
 AI-chat buyer routing keeps shifting share away from search; the audit-ledger contract is the only billing structure that captures the share durably.
 The operators who claim CPQV-priced delivery in 2026 hold the margin advantage through 2028.
 Pick a narrow narrative lane, install the 6-block clipping OS, lock the audit ledger as a contract artifact, and let the compounding run.
 The full clipping agency vs marketplace decision walk-through is the contract-level companion to this HUB.